ianstormtaylor/slate/docs/concepts/08-rendering.md

 ## Toolbars, Menus, Overlays, and more!

-In addition to controlling the rendering of nodes inside Slate, you can also retrieve the current editor context from inside other components using the `useSlate` hook.
+In addition to controlling the rendering of nodes inside Slate, you can also retrieve the current editor context from inside other components using the `useEditor` hook.

 That way other components can execute commands, query the editor state, or anything else.